scottwshaw/blipscript/README.md

-1. Open the script file "populate-numbered blips.graffle" in the AppleScript editor
+1. Open the script file "populate-numbered blips.graffle" or "populate-labled-quadrant.scpt" in the AppleScript editor

 2. Open the file "open-before-running-script.graffle" in OmniGraffle Professional 5 (script refers to this specific version